gagin/WaveExperiment/README.rst

 :Author: Alex Gaggin
 :Date: March 28, 2024
-:Version: 1.4 (Uses list-tables and text math for GitHub RST)
+:Version: 1.5 (Uses list-tables, standard math directive for MD conversion)

 .. meta::
    :description: Comparison of a custom Network with WaveLayers against MLP and RNN baselines on MNIST and RSI prediction tasks, focusing on parameter efficiency and activation functions.